-- Altering Activity: avoiding activity or doing it in a different way (by exercising different muscles) could be enough to relieve symptoms in some patients.
+- Altering activity: avoiding activity or doing it differently (by exercising different muscles) could be enough to relieve symptoms in some patients.
 This is especially true when shoulder pain is caused by overuse or repetitive motion.

-- Physical Therapy: the goals of physical therapy are to strengthen muscles surrounding the shoulder joint, which provides stability.
+- Physical therapy: the goal of physical therapy is to strengthen muscles surrounding the shoulder joint, which provides stability.
 For patients who are experiencing chronic dislocations, tendonitis, or impingement, this is a good option.
-It should be noted that certain shoulder conditions such as a fracture benefit more from rest than exercise – be sure to consult a doctor before undergoing physical therapy to ensure that it is a proper treatment.
+It should be noted that certain shoulder conditions such as a fracture benefit more from rest than exercise – be sure to consult a doctor before undergoing physical therapy to ensure that it is proper treatment.

-- Corticosteroid Injections: a powerful anti-inflammatory injection can relieve pain.
+- Corticosteroid injections: a powerful anti-inflammatory injection that can relieve pain.
 This shot can cause long-term tissue damage, however, so it is not for everybody and should always be closely monitored by a professional.

 Treatment plans will look different from one patient to the next.
 Dedication and commitment to the plan can result in symptom relief and a lower chance of injury later in life.
-While it is not fatal to deviate from the recovery plan, it can cause symptoms to worsen and create complications later in life.
+While it is not fatal to deviate from the recovery plan, it can cause symptoms to worsen and create complications during recovery.

 Making the Decision

-Many shoulder surgeries are elective, meaning that it is the patient’s decision to have surgery or not.
-Throughout the entire recovery process it is important to maintain dialog with medical professionals.
+Many shoulder surgeries are elective, meaning that the patient decides to have surgery or not.
+Throughout the entire recovery process, it is important to communicate with medical professionals.
 They can help to address any questions that may arise and can explain the surgery to the extent that the patient is comfortable.

-Understanding the risks of surgery is important going in – these include infection, blood clots, or a reaction to anesthesia – though they may be more risks that are important to discuss with professionals.
+Understanding the risks of surgery is important going in – these risks include infection, blood clots, or a reaction to anesthesia – though there may be more risks that are important to discuss with professionals.